apeachcc/nba-website/README.md

 # NBA-website
 This is a website built with React and Bootstrap that displays NBA team information and stats.
-It uses the official NBA API to fetch team and player data.
+It uses the NBA API to fetch team and player data.
 ## Features:
 * Displays basic information for all NBA teams
 * Shows current season game stats